Chart Color Schemes

 Employment

 Urraween has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 4.5% in the past year, with an estimated employment growth of 9.8%.
-As of September 2025, 3,290 residents were employed while the unemployment rate was 0.4% higher than Rest of Qld's rate of 4.1%.
+The unemployment rate was 2.7% in the past year, with an estimated employment growth of 6.6%.
+As of December 2025, 3,017 residents are employed, with an unemployment rate of 1.3%, which is below Regional Qld's rate of 4.0%.

-Workforce participation lagged significantly at 48.1%, compared to Rest of Qld's 65.7%.
-Only 5.4% of residents worked from home, though Covid-19 lockdown impacts should be considered.
-Leading employment industries were health care & social assistance, retail trade, and education & training.
-The area had a particular specialization in health care & social assistance, with an employment share 1.9 times the regional level.
+Workforce participation in Urraween lags at 42.8% compared to Regional Qld's 64.5%.
+According to Census responses, only 5.4% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries among residents are health care & social assistance, retail trade, and education & training.
+Urraween has a particular specialization in health care & social assistance, with an employment share of 1.9 times the regional level.

-Agriculture, forestry & fishing was under-represented, with only 0.5% of Urraween's workforce compared to 4.5% in Rest of Qld.
-Many residents commuted elsewhere for work, based on Census data.
-During the year to September 2025, employment levels increased by 9.8% and labour force increased by 10.4%, causing the unemployment rate to rise by 0.5 percentage points.
-This contrasted with Rest of Qld, where employment rose by 1.7%, the labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Urraween's employment mix suggested local employment should increase by 7.4% over five years and 15.4% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not take into account localised population projections.
+However, agriculture, forestry & fishing is under-represented, with only 0.5% of Urraween's workforce compared to 4.5% in Regional Qld.
+Many residents commute elsewhere for work based on Census data.
+Between December 2024 and December 2025, employment levels increased by 6.6%, labour force grew by 6.4%, causing the unemployment rate to fall by 0.2 percentage points.
+In contrast, Regional Qld saw employment rise by 0.7%, labour force grow by 1.0%, and unemployment rise by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Urraween's employment mix suggests local employment should increase by 7.4% over five years and 15.4% over ten years.

 Frequently Asked Questions - Employment